Fayçal Fajr: Spain

 On 24 June 2014, Fajr passed his medical and completed the move to the La Liga side Elche.
 He made his debut in the category on 24 August, coming on as a substitute for Ferrán Corominas in a 0–3 away loss against FC Barcelona.

 On 6 August 2015 Fajr was loaned to fellow league team Deportivo de La Coruña, for one year.
 Ahead of the 2016–17 campaign, he signed a permanent contract with the club.

 On 20 July 2017, Fajr signed a two-year deal with Getafe CF, still in the first division.

 Later career

 On 3 August 2018, Fajr returned to his former club Caen.
 A year later, he went back to Getafe.

 On 14 September 2020, Fajr signed a two-year deal with Turkish Süper Lig side Sivasspor.

 On 19 June 2022, Fajr joined Saudi Arabian club Al-Wehda.
+On 20 August 2024, Fajr joined Al-Taawoun on a free transfer.
+On 23 September 2025, Fajr joined Al-Jubail.

 International career

-Born and raised in France, Fajr made his senior debut for the Morocco national football team in a 2018 World Cup qualifying game against Equatorial Guinea in a 1–0 loss.
+Born and raised in France, Fajr holds both French and Moroccan nationalities.

+He made his senior debut for the Morocco national football team in a 2018 World Cup qualifying game against Equatorial Guinea in a 1–0 loss.

 In May 2018 he was named in Morocco's 23-man squad for the 2018 FIFA World Cup in Russia.
 Morocco's national football team played against Iran, Portugal, and Spain in the group stage.
 During Morocco's match against Spain, Fajr made the corner kick that led to Youssef En-Nesyri's goal with nine minutes remaining.